arufian/React-Streetview-Playground/README.md

+## Google Maps Street View API implementation's playground

+This project is dedicated Street View API and other Google Maps's playground.

+See [demo](https://arufian.github.io/React-Streetview-Playground/) site, and find `See StreetView` button to see the StreetView page.

+### Goals:

+- [x] Simple Street View
+- [ ] Custom Street View
+- [ ] Custom Google Map and animation

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>